 Sometimes the thought of your child having to do homework after being in school all day is frustrating.
-However, to help make the task more pleasant for your kids and yourself, here are 5 ways to make homework fun!
+However, to help make the task more pleasant for your kids and yourself, Here are 5 tips of the best cbse schools in howrah to make homework fun.

 1. Magical Motivators